Questfall/docs/mining/crafting.md

 ### Weight and Essence

 The item's weight, amount of essence it contains, and tier and level are directly correlated.
 The heavier the clothing the more essence is needed for upgrading it.

 By disassembling any item user gets a percentage of the essence it contains.
-The number of essences received from disassembling an item can be increased by adding points to the **Crafting Attribute**.
+The number of essences received from disassembling an item can be increased by adding points to the crafting attribute.

-For more details see the [Essence Balance](character.md).
+For more details about the amounts of essence needed for upgrading and received from disassembling see the [Essence Balance](character.md).

-Essence is a highly valued resource as in addition to crafting it is needed to equip and unequip clothing and it can’t be bought or traded.
+Essence is a highly valued resource as in addition to upgrading it is needed to equip and unequip clothing and it can’t be bought or traded.